flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180108-18-02-07-jennifer-aniston-new-home.md

 background_image: >-
   https://smarthernews.com/wp-content/uploads/2018/02/alexander-shustov-67-360x360.jpg
 card_1:
-  card_text: "> a\x1CSexy is important, but comfort is essential.”\n> \n> Jennifer Aniston, Actress, speaking to Architectural Digest\n\nJenn is like so many Americans - Flip Here For Why"
+  card_text: "> ax1CSexy is important, but comfort is essential.”n> n> Jennifer Aniston, Actress, speaking to Architectural DigestnnJenn is like so many Americans - Flip Here For Why"
   card_citation: Jenn is like so many Americans - Flip Here For Why
 card_2:
   card_text: >-